appaloosa-store/appaloosa_client/README.md

 * --proxyPort [Integer]                   The proxy port
 * --proxyUser                             The proxy username
 * --token                                 Store token.
 Find it on your store's settings page.
+* --description 													Text description for this update.
+When not specified, the previous update description will be used.
+* --groupNames 														List of group names that will be allowed to see and install this update.
+When null or empty, the update will be publish to previous allowed groups if a previous update exists, otherwise it will be published to default group "everybody".
+You can also specify to publish your file to the default group "everybody", you have to use the name "everybody" even in French.

 Contributing